hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 connection.
 An AXoT server SHOULD respond to those requests as soon as the response is available i.e. potentially out of order.

-### Padding AXFR responses
+### Padding AXoT responses

-QUESTION FOR US:

-* Not sure if we should dump all this section in a placeholder draft on padding or we could get a basic version ironed out to include here?
-We might need to include the capability for clients to accept 'empty' responses here for interoperability later on?
-* How do most open source implementations split up AXFR responses?
-A fixed number of records per response or as many as they can fit in a TCP message length of 65535 bytes?
-(Note RFC5936 talks about supporting old clients that expect one record per response!).
-* Do they send records in a fixed or random order - would this allow anything about the zone contents to be inferred by watching different message sizes over time if they are not all padded to the same size

-The goal of padding AXFR responses would be two fold:
+The goal of padding AXoT responses would be two fold:

-* to obfuscate the actual size of the transferred zone to minimised information leakage about the entire contents of the zone.
+* to obfuscate the actual size of the transferred zone to minimize information leakage about the entire contents of the zone.
 * to obfuscate the incremental changes to the zone between SOA updates to minimize information leakage about zone update activity and growth.

-Note that the re-use of TLS connections for transfers of multiple different zones would complicate any attempt to analyze the traffic size and timing to extract information.
+Note that the re-use of TLS connections for transfers of multiple different zones complicates any attempt to analyze the traffic size and timing to extract information.

-Note that deducing information about the the above from zone transfer sizes is dependent on whether and how the zone is DNSSEC signed, but this information can normally be obtained by directly querying the authoritative server.
-In the absence of DNSSEC deducing zone sizes from AXFRs is straight forward.

-A simplistic option, following the premise of the Block-Length Padding strategy recommended in [@RFC8467], would be to specify

-* a 'message size' to which each individual AXFR response would always be padded (with a maximum value of 65353 bytes) and
-* a compatible 'zone block size' for a zone to which the sum total of all the AXFR responses should be padded.
-This could equivalently be specified as a 'zone number of AXFR responses block size'.

-Primary implementations SHOULD provide a configurable block-size based padding mechanism.

-This second requirement is likely to require an implementation to create 'empty' AXFR responses in order to pad a zone to the zone block size.
-That is, AXFR responses that contain no RR's apart from the EDNS(0) option for padding.
+We note here that any requirement to obfuscate the total zone size is likely to require a server to create 'empty' AXoT responses.
+That is, AXoT responses that contain no RR's apart from an OPT RR containing the EDNS(0) option for padding.
-However, as will existing AXFR, the last message sent MUST contain the same SOA that was in the first message of the AXFR response series in order to signal the conclusion of the zone transfer.
+However, as with existing AXFR, the last AXoT response message sent MUST contain the same SOA that was in the first message of the AXoT response series in order to signal the conclusion of the zone transfer.

 [@RFC5936] says: